The classification controls whether you earn overtime. Two tests, several exemption categories, and a lot of common misconceptions.

 Must meet salary AND duties tests

-To be considered exempt, employees must be paid on a salary basis at a minimum level set by the Department of Labor.
+To qualify as exempt, an employee must be paid on a salary basis at or above the federal minimum.

 $844